LesterAGarciaA97/OnlineCourses/09. Coursera/README.md

 ### Folder 13 -----> Command line in Linux
 ### Folder 14 -----> Practical introduction to the command line
 ### Folder 15 -----> Image classification with CNNs using Keras
+### Folder 16 -----> Create your first automation script using Selenium and Java